GitbookIO/gitbook/docs/ebook.md

 ### Installing ebook-convert

-`ebook-convert` is required to generate ebooks (epub, mobi, pdf).
+The cli tools `ebook-convert` is required to generate ebooks (epub, mobi, pdf).

+Download the [Calibre application](https://calibre-ebook.com/download).
+Then verify that the `ebook-convert` are accessible via your path.

 ##### OS X

-Download the [Calibre application](https://calibre-ebook.com/download).
 After moving the `calibre.app` to your Applications folder create a symbolic link to the ebook-convert tool:

 ```
 $ sudo ln -s ~/Applications/calibre.app/Contents/MacOS/ebook-convert /usr/bin